 One may use "grsecurity® enabled" or "grsecurity® certified" if preferred.

-Outside of the Gentoo Hardened, Arch Linux, and Debian projects which repackage the latest supported versions of the grsecurity test patches, all ports or modifications of grsecurity, substantial reductions in its full featureset, or use of old, unsupported versions should carry a conspicuous notice that the work is unofficial and unsupported by the grsecurity authors.
+All ports or modifications of grsecurity, substantial reductions in its full featureset, or use of old, unsupported versions should carry a conspicuous notice that the work is unofficial and unsupported by the grsecurity authors.

 All uses by non-Authorized Users is forbidden.